 Growing Blueberries from Seed

 If growing blueberries indoors, surface sow the seeds onto 2 inches or sphagnum peat moss or potting soil.
 Place the seeds in a location with indirect light.
-Keep the seeds moist and humid until they germinate.
-You never want the soil soaking wet for long periods of time or you can run into mold problems.
-Once the seeds have germinated you can water a little less but keep the soil moist and don’t let it dry out completely.
-If starting the seeds outdoors do the same thing except cover the seeds lightly with peat moss or soil.
+During the germination process keep the seeds moist and humid.
+Do not let the soil dry out completely as it can kill the seedlings.
+If starting the seeds outdoors cover the seeds lightly with peat moss or soil.
 Don’t give up if you think the seeds are taking to long.
 The seeds can take anywhere from 4 to 8 weeks to germinate depending on the conditions.